 At Capital, we make it easy for you and award most of our scholarships and grants directly from the materials collected with your admission application.
-Initial award happens soon after you are accepted.
-(Look for another fun packet in the mail with more good news!)
+(Look for a fun packet in the mail with the good news!)

 FAFSA is your key to all need-based financial assistance.
 Capital’s FAFSA code is 003023.
 You can file for free online at www.fafsa.ed.gov.
 The FAFSA is used to calculate your Expected Family Contribution (EFC) to determine what types of federal, state and institutional need-based aid you are eligible to receive, including grants, loans and work-study.
 (Before you file FAFSA, you and at least one parent will need to get a PIN number to electronically sign your FAFSA.
 You can register for your PIN anytime at www.pin.ed.gov.)

 College scholarships exist beyond universities and FAFSA so be sure to explore all of your options.
 Third party awards may be available from local businesses, non-profit organizations, employers of you or your family members, churches, school groups and more!
 Think about your extracurricular involvement, job experience or unique traits that might make you stand out!
 Conduct online searches and talk with your high school counselor about opportunities in your community.
 These type of funds are usually gift aid and can often help make college even more affordable for you and your family.
 The sooner you begin your research, the more chances you may have!
 (Helpful Tip: Be wary of scholarship applications that require you to pay money to apply.
 You should not need to pay to apply for aid.)